SocCog-Team/Multiple-Cameras-Acquisition/README.md

 # Multiple-Cameras-Acquisition
 code for acquiring video from several FLIR Chamelion 3 cameras

+# To do:

+- synchonisation of acquisition from several cameras using sowtware/hardware trigger;

+- implementation of acquisition/recording control through a network (allowing camera control through EventIDE and synchonisation of video acquisition by the software on several machines)

+- adapting the code to the needs of specific setups

+# Code structure:

+1. Principal classes

+1.1 SpinnakerControl controls the camera system and is responsible for the most general actions (start/stop recording by all cameras, start/stop acquisition by all cameras, etc)

+1.2 VideoSingleton is a COMPOSITION of classes providing a full control of a single video stream (start/stop recording by specific camera, start/stop acquisition by specific camera, etc).
+It is composed out of the following classes:

+- SpinnakerCamera (responsible for acquisition) providing access to basic camera functions based on Spinnaker SDK

+- VideoAcquisitionThread acquiring frames from the camera.
+It puts each frame to a queue for saving to a video file and to a buffer for displaying.

+- VideoProcessingThread saving frames from a queue to a video file.

+- wxWindow (responsible for video display) defining window and graphical elements for the output of the acquired video

+2 Principal auxillary classes

+2.1 SpinnakerCamera provides an interface for a single camera control.
+This class isa wrapping spinnaker API

+2.2 VideoAcquisitionThread acquiring frames from the camera.
+It puts each frame to a queue for saving to a video file and to a buffer for displaying.
+Each SpinnakerCamera instance should have own instance of VideoAcquisitionThread

+2.3 VideoProcessingThread saving frames from a queue to a video file.
+Each SpinnakerCamera instance should have own instance of VideoProcessingThread

+3. Other auxillary classes and units

+3.1 main_control_window defines MainWindow (inherited from wx.Frame) and inherites
+from it VideoAcquisitionControl, a window for controlling acquisition and recording.

+3.2 wxWindow defines window and graphical elements for the output of the acquired video using wxPython toolkit and PIL image class (for the color format transformation).

+- class VideoDisplay defines a window for displaying the acquired frames:

+- class VideoPanel defines a graphical panel for displaying the acquired frames

+3.3 data_structures defines several data structures used throughout the project:

+- ImageFormat: constants specifying pixel format in acquired and displayed frames

+- StreamProperties: properties of the frames stream sent by a camera (dimensions, frame rate, pixel format)

+- CameraProperties: various camera settings including frame rate, exposure time, gain, etc.

+- DisplayProperties: display settings (window size, whether stretching is allowed, etc)

+3.4 acquisition_ini unit defines AcquisitionINI class for reading/writing cameras and display settings to ini file

+4. setup.py - script for creating an executable version

 # Installation guide:
 1. Get latest anaconda for windows: https://www.anaconda.com/download/